evermeer/EVCloudKitDao/README.md

 - [ExSwift](https://github.com/pNre/ExSwift) - A set of Swift extensions for standard types and classes

 ## Using EVCloudKitDao or EVCloudKitData in your own App
+EVCloudKitDao is available through [CocoaPods](http://cocoapods.org).
+At this moment cocoapods written in Swift can not be used.
+According to the forum support for Swift will come soon.
+If that is released, then to install this, simply add the following line to your Podfile:

+pod "EVCloudKitDao"

-Just copy the Cloudkit folder containgint the 4 classes EVCloudKitDao, EVCloudKitData, EVReflection and EVCloudKitDataObject to your app.
+As long as Swift cocoapods don't work yet, you can just copy the Cloudkit folder containing the 4 classes EVCloudKitDao, EVCloudKitData, EVReflection and EVCloudKitDataObject to your app.
 Then have a look at the ApMessage code for how to implement push notifications and how to connect to CloudKit data (see AppDelegate.swift and LeftMenuViewController.swift) For contacts see the RightMenuViewController.swift and for other usage see the TestsViewController.swift

 When adding a property to your object of type CKReference, then also add a property of type String for the RecordID.recordName.
 You could add a setter that would populate both properties.
 Then if you query this using a NSPredicate, then query the string field and not the CKReference field.
 You have to do this because a NSPredicate works difrently for NSCloudkit than for an object.
 The EVCloudData class needs them to function in the same way.
 For a sample, see the Message class.